lostjared/Code.Crunch.JavaScript/README.md

 version.
 I got this working for most C++ code.
 I am not going to work on this anymore as I used this to create some videos and now am moving on.

+## Motivation
+I wanted to make a video with scrolling compacted C++ code so I wrote this to accomplish that.
+I thought others might find it useful so I posted it here.

 ## Features
 - Preserves preprocesscor directives.
 - Removes multiline and single line comments.